baldurk/renderdoc/util/test/README.md

 Similarly for tests, which often come 1:1 with demos, you can copy-paste an existing test and add your own checks.

+When adding a test that needs to compare against a reference image, first run the first without a reference image.
+It will output the image that it would compare against.
+Run this image through pngcrush (ensuring that RGBA output is preserved) to reduce repository bloat.

 License
 --------------